10 Common New York Tourist Mistakes

 Taking a horse-drawn carriage ride in Central Park might seem like the ultimate romantic activity for a couple, or a fun activity with kids.

-But the reality is that horse-drawn carriage rides are cruel and inhumane (like almost every tourist activity that involves animals.)
-The horses are forced to work in deplorable conditions that often end up with them collapsing with injuries or even death.
+But the reality is that horse-drawn carriage rides are cruel and inhumane (like pretty much every tourist activity that involves animals).

 So those are the biggest New York mistakes that tourists make!